Himanshu12102004/cg-docs/mdDocsAndBuilder/docs/4-maths/1-basics.md

 # Basics

-This section reviews the fundamental mathematical concepts used in these articles.
-If you're already comfortable with them you can skip ahead; otherwise use this section to refresh the basics.
+This section will deal with the basic mathematics that you will need along the way in your journey in CG, there will be times when you will need to implement somethings as you read the maths section

 ## Cartesian Coordinate System

 The Cartesian coordinate system is the backbone of computer graphics.
-We can classify it into two seperate secions 2D and 3D.
+We can classify it into two separate sections 2D and 3D.

 ### 2D cartesian plane